Read our 2022 annual report

 Conflict has been raging in South Sudan since December 2013.
 Despite a peace deal being signed in August, violence, looting and insecurity continues.
 Currently around 1.65 million people are displaced within the country and another 632,000 are seeking refuge in neighbouring countries.

-Concern is working hard to ensure the people worst affected by the conflict get the support they need.
+Concern is working hard to ensure the people most affected by the crisis in South Sudan get the support they need.
 This isn’t easy when you are working in a conflict zone.
 Despite this, our teams have been in Bentiu since January 2014, just weeks after the civil war first erupted.
 We are providing clean water and latrines, new shelters and are treating moderately and severely malnourished children.

 In the capital of Juba we are distributing food and vouchers to displaced families and treating malnourished children in the camps and in three health care units.

 Hunger and conflict

 A serious food crisis is escalating due to a potent combination of late rains and the consequences of conflict including: spiralling inflation, interrupted trade and a lack of cultivation due to displacement by war (as detailed in this year’s Global Hunger Index case study).

 These factors could see upwards of 4.6 million people facing extreme hunger.

 Conflict has prevented people from planting, spurred on an increase in the numbers of livestock being looted and created record food prices (up to 150% compared to the average).